"There are places I'll remember

 was there a friend of mine called from Syracuse.
 "Dan's dead."

-He'd been in a car full of college students coming back from spring break.
+He'd been in a car full of college students coming back from spring

-had been drunk.
+the car that hit theirs was drunk.
 All four students died.
+I learned

 old deadline.
 But his world ended in 1978.